rckasa/awstransformation/aws-sharednetworking-transitgateway/README.md

 ## How To Install

-1. **Template 1 of 2:** vpc-setup-v1.json
+1. **Template 1 of 3:** vpc-setup-v1.json.
+Install in Account 1 of member OUs - Marketing, Finance or Sales OUs.
+Use Stack Sets/manual install
-* Verify that 2 vpcs (vpc1, vpc3) are setup with corresponding subnets, route tables and security groups per vpc.
+* Verify that shared VPC is setup with corresponding subnets, route tables and security groups.
 No input parameters needed.
 Installs in 2-3 minutes.
+* Use RAM to share the vpc across all accounts (Accounts 2 and 3) in the OU

-2. **Template 2 of 2:**  tgw-vpn-setup-v1.yml
+2. **Template 2 of 3:**  tgw-shared-master.yml.
+Install in Account 1 (Shared Services Account) of Shared Services OU
 * Accept defaults.
 Modify onpremise network CIDR and BGP ASN as per your onpremise network.
-* Verify what gets provisioned: vgw, cgw and sitetosite vpn; tgw, tgw attachments (vpc1, vpc3 and vpn); tgw route table ( associations, propagations and routes).
-Installs in 4-5 minutes.
+* Verify what gets provisioned: cgw and sitetosite vpn; tgw, tgw vpn attachment; tgw route table ( associations, propagations and routes).
+Installs in 1-2 minutes.
-* Route tables for subnet A1 in vpc1 and vpc3 have routes to each other and the onpremise cidr
+* Note down Transit Gateway ID (output of cloudformation stack or from the TGW console)
+* Use RAM to share the TGW across all OUs in the Organization

+3. **Template 2 of 3:**  tgw-attachments-member.yml.
+Install in member accounts--for e.g. Account 1 of member OUs - Marketing, Finance or Sales OUs.
+* Provide Transit Gateway ID of Step 2 as input
+* Accept defaults.
+Provide VPC3 CIDR as the destination CIDR value of remote VPC.
+For e.g. if this is installed in Account 1 of Marketing OU, then VPC3 CIDR can be the VPC CIDR of the Finance OU.
-* **For demo purposes** - 2 demo ec2 instances are provisioned in subnet A1 of each vpc (vpc1, vpc3).
+* **For demo purposes** - 1 demo ec2 instance is provisioned in subnet A1 of the vpc.
 The template also sets up the routes in routing tables for these subnets to the transit gateway attachment targets -- to enable each VPC to route to the other VPC or the onpremise network as destinations

 ## Author